w1tw0lf/pfsense-static-mapper/README.md

     api_key = YOUR_API_KEY
     interface = lan
     port = 443 # Optional: Specify the port if not 443 (e.g., 20443)
-    verify_ssl = false # Set to true if you have a valid SSL certificate on your pfSense instance use_https = false # Set to true to use https, false to use http
+    # Set to true if you have a valid SSL certificate on your pfSense instance
+    verify_ssl = false
+    # Set to true to use https, false to use http
+    use_https = false

     [ip_range]
     start = 192.168.1.10
     end = 192.168.1.99

+    [auth]
+    username = admin
+    password_hash = your_hashed_password
     ```

     **Note on SSL Verification:** By default, `verify_ssl` is set to `false`.
 This is not recommended for production environments.
 If you have a proper certificate setup for your pfSense web interface, set this to `true`.